 You will want to do your grocery shopping in Salt Lake City, or whatever major area you’re departing from.
 Once you leave Moab, it will be nothing but tiny towns with gas stations for groceries and incredibly limited food selections.
 Even restaurants will be hard to find.

-Your best bet is to either come prepared with a way to cook and store food like a camper van, or to have an ice chest and stove.
-If you choose to stop by Page in Arizona, or head out towards Zion, you’ll have a few more food options at that point.
+Your best bet is to either come prepared with a way to cook and store food, like a camper van, or to have an ice chest and stove.
+If you choose to stop by Page in Arizona, or head out toward Zion, you’ll have a few more food options at that point.

 Always be sure to keep your gas tank full as well, and bring an extra tire just in case.
-Cell signal can also be hard to come by out there, so I suggest downloading these stops onto an offline Google or maps.me map so that you have them at your disposal before you go:
+Cellphone signals can also be hard to come by out there, so I suggest downloading these stops onto an offline Google or Maps.me map, so that you have them at your disposal before you go:

-Even though these off the beaten path gems are fantastic to see and check out, that’s not to say that other parts of Utah should be skipped just because they’re more popular.
+Even though these off-the-beaten-path gems are fantastic to check out, that’s not to say that other parts of Utah should be skipped just because they’re more popular.
 Kristen has a fantastic post about Utah’s best national parks worth taking a look at.

 So pack your sense of adventure, download this map offline, and get ready for an incredible journey through some of the most beautiful landscapes in the world.